 When we were baptized and gave our lives by covenant to God, we committed ourselves to a lifetime of change.
 This change would be partly internal ...

-Terrorism is frequently in the news these days, and seeing it, we abhor the acts of terrorists as cruelty and violence against unsuspecting civilians.
-David Maas, however, wonders if we may be causing just as much destruction as the average terrorist through negligence and passivity.
+Terrorism is commonplace today, yet we may be causing just as much destruction spiritually as the average terrorist through negligence and passivity.

 Many spiritual lessons can be derived from Jesus' healing of the crippled man at the Pool of Bethesda.
 Martin Collins looks into Jesus' commands to the man, as well as the man's obedient response—and the reaction it caused.